Xyclade/MachineLearning/Readme.md

 This example will be completely about building your own recommendation system.
 We will be ranking emails based on the following features: 'sender', 'subject', 'common terms in subject' and 'common terms in email body'.
 Later on in the example we will explain each of these features.
 Note that these features are for you to be defined when you make your own recommendation system.
 The main idea behind this example is to show you how to do this feature selection, and how to solve issues that occur when you start doing this with your own data.

 We will use a subset of the email data which we used in the example [Classifying email as spam or ham](#classifying-email-as-spam-or-ham-naive-bayes).
 This subset can be downloaded [here](http://spamassassin.apache.org/publiccorpus/20030228_easy_ham.tar.bz2).
 Additionally you need the [stop words file](./Example%20Data/stopwords.txt).
 Note that the data is a set of received emails, thus we lack half of the data, namely the outgoing emails of this mailbox.
 However even without this information we can do some pretty neat ranking as we will see later on.

-To start with this example I assume you created a new Scala project in your favourite IDE, and  and added the [Smile Machine learning](https://github.com/haifengl/smile/releases) library via Maven ('com.github.haifengl:smile-core:1.0.2' and 'com.github.haifengl:smile-plot:1.0.2') or manually via downloading the jars.

 The first thing to do is to determine what features we will base our ranking on.
 When building your own recommendation system this is one of the hardest parts.
 Coming up with good features is not trivial, and when you finally selected features the data might not be directly usable for these features.